bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/app.rst

         # If present, this function executes when the server closes a session.
         pass

+The synchronous ``on_session_created`` function defined in ``app_hooks.py`` runs on a worker thread so that expensive session startup work does not block the server's event loop.
+Hooks for different sessions may run concurrently.
+Use ``session_context.document`` to access the new session's document, and do not rely on event-loop or main-thread state in this hook.

 You can also define ``on_session_destroyed`` lifecycle hooks directly on the ``Document`` being served.
 This makes it easy to clean up after a user closes a session by performing such actions as database connection shutdown without